Discover your power to relax—no matter how busy life gets

 Work up a sweat

 Regular exercise can provide a satisfying release for frustration and other negative feelings.
-It may make you less stressed, and might even boost your mood.
-The mood-boosting benefits aren’t limited to running.
+It may make you less stressed, and might even improve your mood.
+The mood-enhancing benefits aren’t limited to running or jogging.
 Research shows that any form of physical activity will do the trick.

-Your BFF cancels dinner at the last minute—again—and you assure her it’s OK, while fuming inside.
+Your friend cancels dinner at the last minute—again—and you assure her it’s OK, even though you feel angry inside.
 After all, why risk ruining your friendship with an uncomfortable confrontation?
-Here’s why: bottling up your feelings breeds anxiety.
-Instead, use a strategy called “reappraisal” to reframe upsetting situations.
+Here’s why: holding in your feelings can cause anxiety.
+Instead, use a strategy called “reappraisal” to rethink upsetting situations.

-The next time you’re sweating something, pause to examine your situation.
+The next time you’re worried, pause to examine your situation.
 Ask yourself: What are the positives?
-How can I look at this as a stimulating challenge rather than a problem?
-Maybe calling out your friend for being flaky will allow you to clear the air, prompt her to be more considerate, and ultimately bring the two of you closer.
-Maybe a tough work assignment will help you learn and add to your resume.
+How can I look at this as a challenge rather than a problem?
+Maybe talking to your friend about how you really feel will allow you to clear the air, prompt her to be more considerate, and ultimately bring the two of you closer.
 Changing the way you look at a situation can help you respond in a less stressful way.

 See every glass as at least half-full

-Nobody wants to be a Debbie Downer, but there’s more at stake than likability.
+Nobody wants to be a pessimist, but there’s more at stake than likability.
 “Pessimists are more apt to get illnesses like colds and the flu, and they have a longer recovery rate than optimists,” says Bob Murray, Ph.D., co-author of Creating Optimism.

 © Meredith Corporation.
 All rights reserved.
 Used with permission.